fveronesi/Relief_Shading/README.md

 ==============

 ArcGIS toolbox to automatically create relief shading implementing with two light sources.

+<strong>Instructions</strong>:
+It was successfully tested on ArcGIS 10.1 SP1.
+To install the tool, first save the right version on your PC, then open ArcGIS and the ArcToolbox.
+Here click on the title at the top, “ArcToolbox”, with the right mouse button and select “Add Toolbox”.
+A selection window will appear where you can navigate where you saved the sine wave toolbox.
+Click once on the file and then on “Open”, do not double-click on the file.
+Each tool creates several temporary intermediate files that are needed to perform the shading but are deleted when the process is terminated.
+These files are saved locally in a temporary folder.
+Before using the tool the user needs to be sure to have a folder named temp (C:\temp) in his local hard drive.
+If there is not, it should be created.

 This software is a complement to the following article.

 <strong>Title</strong>: